HAWKEYE-Group/UrbanLF/Readme.md

 # UrbanLF

 This is the official repository of the UrbanLF dataset.
-For technical details, please refer to: UrbanLF: A Comprehensive Light Field Dataset For Semantic Segmentation of Urban Scene.

 ## Dataset